Drawing Trees with Perfect Angular Resolution and Polynomial Area: Conclusion and Closing Remarks

 \section{Conclusion and Closing Remarks}

-We have shown that straight-line drawings of trees can be performed with perfect angular resolution and polynomial area, by carefully ordering the children of each vertex and by using a style similar to balloon drawings in which the children of any vertex are placed on two concentric circles rather than on a single circle.
-However, using our Fibonacci caterpillar example we showed that this combination of straight lines, perfect angular resolution, and polynomial area could no longer be achieved if the children of each vertex may not be reordered.
-For trees with a fixed embedding, Lombardi drawings in which edges are drawn as circular arcs allow us to retain the other desirable qualities of polynomial area and perfect angular resolution. \ifFull{In the appendix }\else{In~\cite{arxiv-version} }\fi we report on a basic implementation and some practical improvements of the straight-line drawing algorithm.
+We have shown that straight-line drawings of trees with perfect angular resolution and polynomial area can be efficiently computed, by carefully ordering the children of each node and by using a style similar to balloon drawings in which the children of any node are placed on two concentric circles rather than on a single circle.
+However, using our Fibonacci caterpillar example we also showed that this combination of straight-line edges, perfect angular resolution, and polynomial area can no longer be achieved if the order of the children of each node is fixed.
+Fortunately, for ordered trees with a fixed embedding, Lombardi drawings (in which edges are drawn as circular arcs) allow us to retain the other desirable qualities of absence of crossings, polynomial area, and perfect angular resolution.

+In addition to needing to implement the algorithm for an ordered tree, there remain further improvements to the basic implementation for the unordered tree discussed in Section~\ref{sec:implement}.
+Since our intent was to highlight the key heavy path breakdown in our algorithm, even when the heavy child could fit as one of the node's light children, we opted to place the heavy child separately, requiring more space than generally necessary.

-Our work opens up new problems in the study of Lombardi drawings of trees, but much remains to be done in this direction.
-In particular, our polynomial area bounds seem unlikely to be tight, and our method is impractically complex.
+Several problems in the study of Lombardi drawings of trees remain open.
+For example, our polynomial area bounds are likely not tight.
+In fact, recently Halupczok and Schulz~\cite{hs-pbwpaoa-11} showed that any unordered $n$-node tree can be drawn within a disk of radius $n^{3.0367}$ using straight-line edges with perfect angular resolution.
+Moreover, our method is impractically complex.
 It would be of interest to find simpler Lombardi drawing algorithms that achieve perfect angular resolution for more limited classes of trees, such as binary trees, with better area bounds.
+Finally, there are many open problems in the area of plane Lombardi drawings of planar graphs.